ArenKDesai/Aren-s-Notes/botany lec.md

 Storage leaves are modified to hold starch or water.

 Some leaves are carnivorous.
 These are often in low-nitrogen areas, and the leaves often have a mechanism to trap prey.

+### Senescence
+The average lifespan for leaves is 3-15 months in everg